 Tuesday, April 6, 12:40 – 2:00pm

-In this panel, UNH’s Research and Large Center Development team will give an overview of their services and how scholars can use them to create effective grant proposals.
-Joined by a proposal-savvy UNH researcher, they’ll address
+UNH’s Research and Large Center Development and Institutional Giving teams will give an overview of their services and how scholars can use them to create effective grant proposals.
+Joined by a proposal-savvy researchers, they’ll address

 - How to find federal and foundation funders